 Recent research found that people who practice self-compassion are more motivated, relaxed and are happier than people who don't like letting themselves off the hook very easily.

 Instead of getting down on myself for my foibles and mistakes, if I am self-nurturing, compassionate and accepting of myself and accepting of life as it happens, offering no resistance, then I am in alignment with myself and life.
 That can be hard if I am upset at something idiotic that I did, or if I do something that I think is achingly embarrassing, or if I start to compare myself to others and wonder why I have not been able to accomplish things I really wanted to that seem easy for others.
 It can be a downward spiral quickly.
 Guilt, shame, frustration and anger definitely don't feel good.
-If I think of the fact that all people make mistakes, that it is just part of being human, it is easier for me to forgive myself for whatever is making me feel guilty or ashamed.

 I love what Iyanla Vanzant says about putting what you think are your shortfalls, what you think are your flaws and quirks, right out there and to declare them out front to take all the charge out of them.